HDFGroup/hdf-compass/README.md

 HDF Compass is written in Python, but ships as a native application on Windows, OS X, and Linux, by using PyInstaller and Py2App to package the app.

+Binary executables are available for Windows and Mac OS X (Yosemite or later) at the Project Page listed below.

 Bug reports and pull requests are welcome!
 For non-trivial PRs please open an issue first, so the core developers can give feedback on your idea.

 Development Environment
 -----------------------